What Is National Homeownership Month?

 National Homeownership Month has a long history and has meant different things over the years.
 Similarly, the occasion might mean something different for you than your neighbor based on your unique homeownership journeys.

-When commemorating the achievement of owning a home, it’s important to remember that access to homeownership in America has strongly favored white individuals and that there is much work to be done in correcting deep-seated disparities.
+When commemorating the achievement of owning a home, it’s important to remember that access to homeownership in America has strongly favored white individuals and that much work remains to correct deep-seated disparities.

 A key element of National Homeownership Month is the community-building aspect that homeownership can provide.
 In that spirit, as they say, “a rising tide lifts all boats,” so too does fostering equal housing equity uplift everyone in a community.